l-k-sfr-jt/l-k-sfr-jt/README.md

 - 👋 Hi, I’m @l-k-sfr-jt
 - 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning JS frameworks
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...